michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ![|371x273](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfuVgxubHt7mte15MV_yyAdxmpwdGKJXXvhwg6od_wrPRMp7dvg_7x0f3qcOP8CDVF2Axu7ZrnpEAefYA257BCILZ_XYJXVbdL-do-kMWm9Td4fcCNBtVvQNMMGyV3Jz0cTnrxVGg?key=lxjGOMoRy8aXFNM_LTsRQxoa)

-Once it works, make adjustments to the Consumption panel SQL query, making use of prepared variables.
+Once it works, make adjustments to the previously created Consumption graph, making use of dynamic variables.

 ## Energy Usage

 The last graph from the energy category is something similar to what Home Assistant shows on its Energy page.
-It will collect all energy data presented in previous charts into a bit different view.
+It will show all energy data presented in previous charts into a bit different view.

 ![|602x228](https://lh7-rt.googleusercontent.com/docsz/AD_4nXe4J4iKTc-xehoNHBiTUcnLN9d4du135_P6OU4jQ6GEnt7UTuMGbiTcY30PNBHbEeqdyxNRq6yntTIEaGpR9VPHlRBJas7XRw2XZUeNUn1lGXEtjHzw5BOje0vgkiwzmtEh5fZcNA?key=lxjGOMoRy8aXFNM_LTsRQxoa)

-The expected result is to get an overview of energy used vs superfluous
+The expected result is to get an overview of energy consumed vs superfluous.

-Let’s show the used energy above the X-axis.
+Let’s show the consumed energy above the X-axis.
 In my case, it consists of consumed solar and purchased energy.
-Superfluous energy is energy injected into the grid as well as stored in the battery.
+The energy injected into the grid as well as stored in the battery is considered the superfluous one.

 For this task, we need the following query: